basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 operations, allowing peers to remain responsive to requests.
 The number of workers assigned to each peer depends on your configuration.

-These terms should be borne in mind in the following sections on configuration.
+These terms should be borne in mind in the sections on configuration below.

 ### Integrity Checking